Office of Inspector General

-The issue for a public assistance fair hearing may include when the Department’s action, intended action, or failure to act would adversely affect the individual's or family's eligibility for an amount or type of public assistance benefits; or where action on a claim for such assistance or services is unreasonably delayed.
-These hearings are generally referred to as "Fair Hearings" in federal regulations.
+The Department is required to provide an opportunity for an administrative hearing to any applicant or recipient when its action, intended action, or failure to act would adversely affect the individual or family's eligibility for an amount or type of public assistance benefits; or when action on a claim for such assistance or services is unreasonably delayed.
 A request for a public assistance fair hearing can be made at a local Department office, the Customer Call Center (CCC), or directly to the Appeal Hearings Section.
 There is a time limit in which an appeal can be made, depending on program rules.
-For Food Assistance, Cash Assistance, and Medicaid programs, a fair hearing must be requested within 90 days of the Notice of Case Action.
+For the Supplemental Assistance Program (SNAP), Cash Assistance, and Medicaid programs, a fair hearing must be requested within 90 days of the Notice of Case Action.

-The section employs dedicated full-time hearing officers to conduct hearings.
+The section reports directly to the Inspector General and employs dedicated full-time hearing officers to conduct hearings; this ensures independence and complies with federal regulations requiring a hearing officer to be a headquarters-level employee.
 Each hearing officer is a trained, knowledgeable, independent, and neutral adjudicator who had no involvement in the initial determination.
 The hearing officer makes a written decision on the appeal based on the evidence developed on the record and the program rules and regulations.
-The written decision is in the form of a Final Order issued to all parties at the conclusion of the appeal.
-If the final decision is adverse to the non-agency party, an appeal may be requested within a limited time to the appropriate District Court of Appeal.
+The written decision is in the form of a Final Order issued to all the parties within federally established deadlines.
+If the final decision is unfavorable to the non-agency party, an appeal may be requested within a limited time to the appropriate District Court of Appeals (DCA).

 Office of Inspector General